 Accessibility Services is located in the Student Success Center, located in Haggerty Library.
-Mount Mary University is committed to providing equal opportunities in higher education to academically qualified students with disabilities.
-Detailed information about policies, documentation requirements, services, and resources can be found on My Mount Mary and by contacting the Coordinator of Accessibility Services directly.
+Mount Mary University is committed to providing equal opportunities in higher education to students with disabilities.
+Detailed information about policies, documentation requirements, services, and resources can be found on My Mount Mary and by contacting the Director of Accessibility Services directly.